Birds of Prey (2020 film): Plot

 Four years after the defeat of the Enchantress, the Joker breaks up with Harley Quinn, throwing her out on the Gotham City streets.
 She is taken in by Doc, the owner of a Taiwanese restaurant, and recovers from her relationship by cutting her hair, adopting a spotted hyena, and taking up roller derby.

-Harley gets drunk at a nightclub owned by Roman Sionis, a ruthless crime lord, and cripples his driver after he insults her.
+Harley gets drunk at a nightclub owned by ruthless crime lord Roman Sionis, and cripples his driver after he insults her.
 She meets burlesque singer Dinah Lance, who later rescues an intoxicated Harley from an attempted abduction.
-Impressed by Dinah's fighting skills, Sionis appoints her as his new driver.
-The next night, Harley gets drunk again, and overhearing some of her drinking buddies debating over whether she has actually broken up with the Joker, blows up the Ace Chemicals plant as a way to publicly announce her breakup.
-When everyone finds out she isn't under the Joker's protection anymore, Harley starts getting attacked by every criminal that had previously held a grudge against her.
+Impressed by Dinah's fighting skills, Roman appoints her as his new driver.
+The next night, Harley gets drunk again, and, overhearing some of her drinking buddies debating over whether she has actually broken up with the Joker, blows up the Ace Chemicals plant to publicly announce their breakup.
+When everyone finds out she is not under the Joker's protection anymore, Harley starts getting attacked by every criminal that holds a grudge against her.

 Meanwhile, GCPD Detective Renee Montoya investigates a series of mob killings carried out by a crossbow-wielding vigilante.
-She tries to recruit Dinah as an informant, but Dinah rejects the offer, since she is upset with the GCPD for not being there to prevent her mother's death.

-Sionis sends Dinah and his sadistic right-hand-man Victor Zsasz to retrieve a diamond embedded with the account numbers to the fortune of the Bertinelli crime family, who were massacred years ago.
+She tries to recruit Dinah as an informant, but she rejects the offer, as the GCPD wasn't there to prevent her mother's death.
+Roman sends Dinah and his sadistic right-hand-man Victor Zsasz to retrieve a diamond embedded with the account numbers to the fortune of the Bertinelli crime family, who were massacred years ago.
 Young pickpocket Cassandra "Cass" Cain steals the diamond from Zsasz and swallows it after she is arrested.

-Harley, fleeing from Montoya and several other people she had wronged, is captured by Sionis' men.
-Sionis makes Harley recover the diamond for him, under the threat of death, and also places a bounty on Cassandra.
-Breaking into the GCPD with a grenade gun filled with paint and sparkle bullets, Harley frees Cassandra and the pair escape.
+Harley, fleeing from Montoya and several others, is captured by Roman's men.
+Roman sends Harley to recover the diamond for him, under the threat of death, and also places a bounty on Cass.
+Breaking into the GCPD with a grenade launcher filled with paint and sparkle rounds, Harley frees Cass and the pair escape.
 While hiding out at Harley's apartment, they bond.
 Doc is approached for information by the "crossbow killer", who is revealed to be Helena Bertinelli.
 Having survived her family's massacre and becoming trained as an assassin, Helena has been targeting each of the gangsters responsible for her family's murders, preferring the moniker "Huntress".
-Harley's place is later bombed by criminals looking for Cassandra, and Doc admits that he sold Harley out.
-Harley calls Sionis and offers to turn Cassandra over in exchange for his protection, agreeing to meet at an abandoned amusement park.
-Dinah notifies Montoya of the rendezvous, but her betrayal is noticed by Zsasz, who informs Sionis.
-A devastated Sionis dons his ritualistic mask from which he gets his nickname, "Black Mask".
+Harley's place is later bombed by criminals looking for Cass, and Doc admits that he sold Harley out.
+Harley calls Roman and offers to turn her over in exchange for his protection, agreeing to meet at an abandoned amusement park.
+Dinah notifies Montoya of the rendezvous, but her betrayal is noticed by Zsasz, who informs Roman.
+A devastated Roman dons his ritualistic mask from which he gets his nickname, "Black Mask".